flutter/website/src/content/ui/interactivity/focus.md

 This allows focus nodes to persist between builds of the widget tree.
 Together, these objects form the focus tree data structure.

-These widgets act as a somewhat opaque handle.
-To focus a descendant widget, an ancestor widget can use this handle to call the `requestFocus()` method.
+These objects act as handles.
+To set focus on a descendant widget, an ancestor widget can use this handle to call the `requestFocus()` method.
-The ancestor widget can also request that Flutter give focus to a descendant widget.
+To request that Flutter give focus to one of it's descendants if that descendant uses a focus node that the ancestor gave it, an ancestor widget can also use the `requestFocus()` method.
 If setting other attributes like `onKey` or `skipTraversal`, use the [`Focus.withExternalFocusNode`][] or [`FocusScope.withExternalFocusNode`][] constructors.
-This avoids an accidental reset of the attributes, which the `Focus` and `FocusScope` widget otherwise manage.
+This avoids an unintentional reset of the attributes, which the `Focus` and `FocusScope` widgets otherwise manage.

 ### Follow focus best practices

 Some dos and don'ts around using these objects include:

 **Do create `FocusNode` and `FocusScopeNode` objects in a stateful widget.**
-: When you finish using `FocusNode` and `FocusScopeNode`, you need to dispose of them.
+: When you finish using `FocusNode` or `FocusScopeNode`, you must dispose of them.
   For this reason, only create them inside of a stateful widget's `State` object.
   You can override the stateful widget's `dispose` method to dispose of the focus objects.

 **Do set the `debugLabel` of a focus node widget.**
 : This helps with diagnosing focus issues.
+  The result appears in diagnostic output as `debugDumpFocusTree()`.

 **Do call the `requestFocus()` method on a node to request the primary focus.**
-: Call this method from an node that has passed a node it owns to a descendant where you want to the focus.
+: Call this method from a node that has passed a node it owns to a descendant where you want to the focus.

 **Do use `focusNode.requestFocus()`.**